Universities in the United Kingdom: Academic standards

 The Quality Assurance Agency (QAA) regularly reviews all UK universities to ensure standards are maintained.
 It is also responsible for producing subject benchmark statements and descriptions of the different degree levels (foundation, bachelor's master's and doctorates).
 The QAA also certifies that British degrees (with the exception of Oxbridge MAs, which it does not consider to be academic degrees) meet the level descriptors for the Bologna process, with the caveat that initial medical degrees are at master's level but retain the name of bachelor's degrees for historical reasons and that similarly the MAs of "a small number of universities" in Scotland are at bachelor's level.

 In some subjects (particularly those with associated chartered status), professional bodies also accredit degrees, e.g. the Institute of Physics accredits physics degrees.

+University life

+Sports

+Sport is a major part of university life for students, consisting of intramural sports, varisty matches against rival universities, and inter-university competitions organised by British Universities and Colleges Sport (BUCS).
+The latter have been described as "one of the most well rounded and developed university sport programmes in the world".
+In addition, Scottish Student Sport run over 100 events each year for universities in Scotland including the annual multi-sport Scottish Student Games.
+Students at universities in Northern Ireland can also participate in Student Sport Ireland events.

+Students' unions

+Students' unions emerged in the late 19th century, although the Cambridge Union and Oxford Union, which are debating societies, date back earlier.
+Students' unions advocate for student rights, organise events, and provide support services.